Nancy Kovack: Biography

-Personal life

 In 1969, Kovack married Indian conductor Zubin Mehta, who was music director of the Los Angeles Philharmonic and later the music director of the New York Philharmonic.
 Until 2006, Kovack and Mehta spent some months of the year in residence in Munich, Germany, where Mehta was the music director of the Bavarian State Opera.

+Kovack left Hollywood primarily due to her marriage to conductor Zubin Mehta in 1969.
+She chose to prioritize her marriage and focus on her life with him rather than pursue her acting career.

+As of 1978, Kovack was reportedly a Christian Scientist.

-Susan McDougal worked as Kovack's personal assistant in the early 1990s.
+In the early 1990s, Susan McDougal worked as Kovack's personal assistant.
 After her employment ended, Kovack took legal action against McDougal for alleged embezzlement.
 McDougal was acquitted in 1998 on all twelve charges.
 A suit by McDougal in 1999 for malicious prosecution ended in a settlement.